Registration is open!

 Each year the AMTA-AWWA Membrane Technology Conference & Exposition features technical podium and poster sessions, pre-conference workshops, facility tours, networking and a comprehensive Exhibit Hall.
-Join us to explore how the latest developments in technology can enhance water reliability and quality through membrane filtration, reuse, desalting, RO/NF/MF/UF and MBR for water treatment.
-The MTC planning committee is excited to share an outstanding technical program in 2024 - details coming soon!
+Attendees explore how the latest developments in technology can enhance water reliability and quality through membrane filtration, reuse, desalting, RO/NF/MF/UF and MBR for water treatment.
+The MTC planning committee is excited to share another outstanding technical program in 2024 - details coming soon!

 Conference Topics include